 Multi-niche writers aren’t just found in the freelancing world.
 They’re out there in literary and genre fiction, too.
 In fact, some of the most successful writers in the world today dabble in various genres.

 Take J. K. Rowling, for example.
-Think Rowling, and Harry Potter immediately comes to mind.
+Hear Rowling, and Harry Potter immediately comes to mind.
 But the children’s fantasy writer doesn’t just write fantasy.
-While that’s what brought her huge success, the author has also written crime fiction novels under the pen name Robert Galbraith, as well as novels under her own name in other genres, such as The Casual Vacancy and a nonfiction work based on a commencement speech, Very Good Lives.
+While that’s the genre that brought her huge success, the author has also written crime fiction novels under the pen name Robert Galbraith, as well as novels under her own name in other genres, such as The Casual Vacancy and a nonfiction work based on a commencement speech, Very Good Lives.